 Reasons to Buy

 1) The stock showed a sudden spike in volume on the previous trading day.
-The last time SADBL had such volume was on the peak of February.
+The last time SADBL had such volume was at the peak of February.

 2) The RSI showed a sudden spike from 48.15 to 62.59.
 In my trading strategy, whenever a stock crosses RSI 50, it is considered to have started an uptrend.